pkubanek/ts_sal/doc/index.rst

 Acknowledgments
 ===============
 When programming with SAL it is important to use proper acknowledgments.
-With consistent acknowledgements project wide we can reduce confusion and need for looking at acknowldgment definitons.
-Below are the list of acknowledgements you can use. *Client* in this context refers to the commanding CSC, or the Commander, or the Controller. *Server* in this context refers to the receiving CSC, or the Processor, or the Remote.
+With consistent acknowledgements project wide, we can reduce confusion and need for looking up acknowldgment definitons.*Client* in this context refers to the commanding CSC, or the Commander, or the Remote. *Server* in this context refers to the receiving CSC, or the Processor, or the Controller.

+Below are the list of acknowledgements you can use.
+In the context of DDS these values are the "ack" field of the "ackcmd" topic.
+To specifcy these in *ts_sal* use the code as the argument in the "ackCommand_x(ack)" function, where "x" is the command name.
+In ts_salobj ackcmd samples are usually created automatically, but one can create and return an ackcmd sample from a ControllerCommand callback function to override the automatically created sample.

 **CMD_ACK = 300**
    Sent by the Server.
 The Server has accepted the command.